Western Guinean lowland forests: Climate

 The climate of the ecoregion is Tropical savanna climate - dry winter (Köppen climate classification (Aw)).
 Temperatures can average from 30 to 33 degrees (C) in the hot months, 12 to 12 (C) in the colder months.
 The rainy season is May to October, with precipitation reaching 3,300 mm/year or more in the higher regions.

 Flora and fauna

 Closed forest covers two thirds of the ecoregion, mostly broadleaf evergreen trees, but much of this is second-growth or otherwise disturbed by human activities.
 Another 22% of the terrain is open forest or shrub.
 The term ‘farmbush’ has been applied to the degraded secondary growth that follows slash-and-burn agriculture.
-Common trees include Dacroydes klaineana, Strombosia glaucescens, Allanblackia floribunda, Coula edulis and Diospyros sanza-minika.
-Semi-deciduous forests occur at lower altitudes into Guinea.
+Common trees include Dacryodes klaineana, Strombosia pustulata, Garcinia oleosperma, Coula edulis, and Diospyros sanza-minika.
+Semi-deciduous forests occur at lower elevations into Guinea.

 Because the wet areas expanded and contracted during the Ice Age, 'islands' of specialized species developed.
 Some of these areas of diversified floral and faunal communities are in protected areas.